 Classic Butter Cookies (Easy 5-Ingredient Recipe)

-There’s something timeless about a tin of classic butter cookies recipe.
-No frosting swirls.
-No colorful sprinkles.
-Just golden edges, delicate ridges, and that unmistakable buttery aroma that fills the kitchen before they’re even out of the oven.
+There’s something timeless about a tin of classic butter cookies. traditional cookie recipes No frosting, no sprinkles—just golden edges, delicate ridges, and a rich buttery aroma that fills the kitchen as they bake.

 _Close-up of smooth butter cookie dough